8.2. Information technology

 |Establishing guidelines for the procurement, replacement and disposal of computing equipment including setting guidelines for allocation to eligible staff and other people.||Chief Information Officer||

-Must be approved by the Chief Information Officer
+Must be approved by the Chief Financial Officer

 Must be included in the University’s financial and contracting delegations